Welcome Message

 This course aims to extend theoretical knowledge in the field of Biochemistry, Molecular Biology, Metabolomics, and multidisciplinary science, combining aspects of biology, analytical chemistry, and data interpretation, which are critical in the clinical environment and research.

-CHEM3209 General Microbiology and Lab (4 Credits)
+CHEM3209-General Microbiology and Lab

 The course is designed to provide students with an understanding at a basic level of the diversity, structure, replication, and growth of microorganisms.
-Students will learn about the classification, importance, and significance of microorganisms in daily life, human welfare, environment, industries, scientific development, and applications related to them
+Students will learn about the classification, importance, and significance of microorganisms in daily life, human welfare, environment, industries, scientific development, and applications related to them.

 Year IV (Semester I)

-CHEM4102 Food Processing and Safety and Lab (3 Credits)
+CHEM4102-Food processing and Safety and Lab

 This course introduces the scientific principles and technologies essential for food processing and preservation.
 Students learn how raw materials are transformed into stable, safe, and high-quality food products through thermal and nonthermal processes, dehydration, fermentation, packaging, sanitation, and HACCP-based food safety systems.
 Laboratory sessions reinforce practical skills in developing food products, evaluating processing parameters, ensuring hygiene compliance, and implementing safety protocols.

-CHEM4104 Research Method and Seminar (3 Credits)
+CHEM4104-Research Method and Seminar

-CHEM4107 Food Microbiology and Lab (4 Credits)
+CHEM4107-Food Microbiology and Lab

 This course aims to provide students with the knowledge of microbiological ecology and the controls in food and beverages.
 It also provides students with an understanding of food spoilage, foodborne diseases, and prevention.
 The course will cover the natural habitats of microorganisms, potential pathogens, microbial analytical techniques, and microbiological quality control in food.

-CHEM4108 Molecular Biology and Genetics (3 Credits)
+CHEM4108-Molecular Biology and Genetics

 The study of cell biochemistry, which is intimately tied to cell biology, in particular the biochemistry of DNA and congeners, is covered in this course.
 The branch of biology that explores the structure and function of life's macromolecules (and especially with their genetic role).
 The molecular study of biology, such as the chemical characteristics of DNA.
 It is constructed for biochemistry students to acquire knowledge of molecular biology and genetics which is described below:

-- Describe the structure of nucleic acids-from single nucleotides through to whole genome
+Describe the structure of nucleic acids-from single nucleotides through to whole genome

-- Explain the differences between the core molecular processes of DNA replication, RNA transcription and protein translation
+Explain the differences between the core molecular processes of DNA replication, RNA transcription and protein translation

-- Explain how gene expression is regulated at multiple levels
+Explain how gene expression is regulated at multiple levels

 The immune system governs defense against pathogens and is of importance for development of autoimmune diseases, allergy and cancer.
 The course discusses basic immunology including cellular and molecular processes that represents the human immune system.
 Subjects to be presented include cells and organs of the immune system, antigen, immunoglobulins and antibody diversity, molecular mechanisms of innate and adaptive immunity, the complement system, antigen presentation, cell-mediated effector responses, mucosal immunity and select lectures on the immune system in health and disease.
 It will also discover that the immune system is impacted by physiological and environmental factors as well as aging and the course links immunological theory to the broader population and social contexts.